De Wadden: Arklow Years (1922–1961)

-In the 1930s her bowsprit and topmasts were shortened, and even more so following World War II, the bowsprit being reduced to a stump.
+De Wadden was laid up between September 6th 1932 to January 12th 1933 at Arklow.
+In the late 1930s, her bowsprit and topmasts were shortened, and even more so following World War II, the bowsprit being reduced to a stump.
 Loading and discharging in this time was done with the ship's gear, by use of booms hoisted and rigged with lifting tackle.
 The shrinkage of the foremast deckhouse allowed for a motor winch to be installed up forward in its own deckhouse, with drum ends on either side to be used in sail hoisting and cargo work.
 The crew was composed of a captain, engineer, bosun, cook, seaman, and a boy.
-The ship is well-remembered by those who served on her.
+The ship was well-remembered by those who served on her.

-During the Second World War, she was one of few vessels providing a vital lifeline of supplies to the Irish Republic.
-She survived the war, and in 1941 her engines were replaced again by a six-cylinder 150hp Crossley DR diesel, which was overhauled at least once between 1950 and 1951.
+During the Second World War, De Wadden was one of few vessels providing a vital lifeline of supplies to the Irish Republic.
+She survived the war.
+Between August 1941 and January 1942 her engines, of which only the Bolinder still functioned, were replaced again by a six-cylinder 150 hp Crossley DR diesel, which was overhauled at Pomona Dock in Manchester between July 10th and August 10th 1951 during a refit which saw her receive a new main deck and bulwarks.
 The ship was involved in a collision with the Belfast steamer Craigolive in 1951 but was repaired.

-A journey to the River Blackwater was recorded in 1948.
-On November 13 the ship was carrying 210 tons of timber with O'Keeffe sawmills of Tallow noted as the merchant, travelling to Garston, Liverpool, where she was known to load coal bound for Ireland.
+Following the passing of Richard Hall, his son, Victor, took ownership of De Wadden.
+Come the filming for the film 'Moby Dick' in 1954, a handful of Arklow ships, namely the Harvest King and the were used, and De Wadden was at one moment considered to play the but her owner wished to keep her trading.
+The ship was involved in a collision with the Belfast steamer Craigolive while discharging cargo on November 10th, 1956, leaving her aft shell plating seriously damaged.
+She was repaired by Grayson Rollo and Glover Docks Ltd. in Garston, Liverpool and was soon back into service after two months.

 On May 8, 1958, the ship would make its last trip on the River Blackwater, becoming the last ever schooner to do so, marking the end of river-based transport servicing the catchment.
 This was due to the fact that the newly built Youghal Bridge preventing any large sailing ship from passing under it and further upriver.
 Overall, the ship made 43 passages over the Blackwater between 1936 and 1958.
 She was known to carry cargo to and from the stonebuilt quays at Killahalla and Cappoquin, as well as Dromana.

+De Wadden met rough weather in May 1959, while on a crossing from the River Mersey to Crosshaven, Ireland, simultaneous to developing engine trouble, forcing her to shelter at Waterford.
+She was repaired and arrived at Crosshaven three days later.
+She threw a propeller blade in September 1959, stopping at Dun Laoghaire for repairs.